Hagrou/tablePackager/README.md

 https://docs.google.com/spreadsheets/d/1mneCSviXWAZtmQyMBWCFge-FLfZDapdqttQ-8l8oX_k/edit#gid=952993907

-# Donate - Contribute to Table Packager
+# <a name="Donate"></a>Contribute to Table Packager

 Donations to Table Packager support the development of the project.
-As you probably know, developing applications takes much time and resources.
-Your donation will make it possible to keep up the current development standard.
+If you find this software useful, you can sponsor its development with a donation.

 [![Donate](https://www.paypalobjects.com/en_US/FR/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=PHYZNFJ4FPQNY)